heimrichhannot/contao-alert-reminder-bundle/README.md

 Hence the need for reminding the backend user of it.

-The implementation of this behavior is built into [heimrichhannot/contao-accessibility-bundle](https://github.com/heimrichhannot/contao-accessibility-bundle) which uses this bundle.

 ## Installation

 1. Run `composer require heimrichhannot/contao-alert-reminder-bundle` and update the database.